Ferdinand Grapperhaus

 The supplanting of a ‘special right to religious freedom’ by a ‘general right to ethical independence’ cannot escape the dominance of a particular value and consequent purpose in accordance with Dworkin’s sense of what should be of importance to the authorities as well as to what constitutes the public good.
 Although the dominance of particular values and consequent purposes are subscribed to by any governing paradigm, Dworkin’s approach against the background of a ‘general right to ethical independence’ remains limiting towards the attainment of higher levels of diversity in the public sphere in which all beliefs, whether religious or non-religious, should be more effectively included on condition that the public order is not seriously violated or threatened.
 In what follows, there are some essential concerns related to Dworkin’s approach to the protection of religious interests (which in turn strengthens the argument for a more accommodative model), concerns which are posed by eminent scholars in the field of the protection of religious rights and freedoms.
 Professor of Law, Stephen Carter critically explains that:

-Carter is sceptical towards the view that the goodness of forests is less contestable than the goodness of churches, and even if this were the case, says Carter, ‘the difference would seem to be one of degree’.Carter, ‘The Challenge of Belief’, 1217.
-This example of Dworkin’s overriding of ethical independence is illustrative of the limitation of religious interests in accordance with, as Carter puts it, that which is perceived by the government (according to Dworkin) to be the truth.
+Carter is sceptical towards the view that the goodness of forests is less contestable than the goodness of churches, and even if this were the case, says Carter, ‘the difference would seem to be one of degree’.21 This example of Dworkin’s overriding of ethical independence is illustrative of the limitation of religious interests in accordance with, as Carter puts it, that which is perceived by the government (according to Dworkin) to be the truth.
 Note that in this regard, the orthodox religious believer’s understanding of the truth, which may include the understanding that it is right to have tax money apportioned to churches as well, is excluded.
 Also, regarding Dworkin’s criteria to determine whether ethical independence may be flouted namely, whether there is ‘harm’, whether it is ‘rational non-discriminatory’ and whether there is an ‘important societal policy’, the following applies: what makes the allocation of taxes for churches harmful, discriminatory and of lesser societal policy importance?
 The concern in this regard is that practices related to orthodox religion should, according to Dworkin, no longer be viewed as enjoying protection as a special right and consequently those non-religious matters that, according to Dworkin, constitute the good for society, and which seem to enjoy a large consensual base (such as support towards the maintenance and protection of forests), are mostly victorious whilst religion frequently loses.

 Professor in constitutional law namely, Rafael Domingo, is of the view that religious freedom as a special right should be maintained, and that this should not imply the exclusion of the protection of the freedoms connoted to non-religious beliefs.
-Domingo argues that Dworkin’s right to ethical independence is of its essence individual hereby not catering to all the dimensions of the human person, namely on individual, social and transcendental levels.Domingo 2013:385.
-Here it is worth mentioning Carter’s criticism of Dworkin namely: ‘He [Dworkin] sees belief as Hume did, as simply a state of mind, an arrangement of the mental faculty.
-To think otherwise would require Dworkin to accept the notion that the government must accommodate bona fide religious beliefs, unless the statute in question is narrowly tailored to further a compelling state interest – an argument he explicitly rejects’, Carter, ‘The Challenge of Belief’, 1220.
-According to Domingo, ‘The starting point of a proper understanding of the right of religious freedom is neither the idea of value nor even the idea of religion, freedom or right, but the human person, as a unique free, moral, ethical, legal and religious being.
-The unity of the person harmonically integrates the three essential dimensions of the human person namely the: individual, social and transcendent.
-The individual dimension refers to the person as a self (‘I’).
-The social dimension refers to the person in relation with other persons (‘we’).
-Lastly, the transcendent dimension develops when a person embraces the ultimate sense of his or her own life, aware of his or her creaturely condition and searching for the divine plan of the creator (‘He’)’, ibid., 389.
-In the social dimension ‘the right to religious freedom allows individual persons to live their faith in community and protects political communities against religious and secularist fundamentalism as rejections of legitimate pluralism’, ibid., 390.
-Also see ibid., 382-384 for Domingo’s argument in support of the inextricable relationship between human dignity and freedom of religion as a right.
-Therefore, what is required is the inclusion of the individual, the communal and the transcendent; an understanding which Domingo relates to his idea of ‘personal autonomy’.Domingo 2013:385.
-Domingo points to the paradox in Dworkin’s right to ethical independence that Dworkin advocates for no political community to dictate ethical convictions to its citizens and yet such a right constitutes in itself an ethical conviction that harbours the understanding that religion ‘is by definition a res privata, a mere attitude’.Domingo 2013:386-387.
-Domingo adds that:
+Domingo argues that Dworkin’s right to ethical independence is of its essence individual hereby not catering to all the dimensions of the human person, namely on individual, social and transcendental levels.22 Therefore, what is required is the inclusion of the individual, the communal and the transcendent; an understanding which Domingo relates to his idea of ‘personal autonomy’.23 Domingo points to the paradox in Dworkin’s right to ethical independence that Dworkin advocates for no political community to dictate ethical convictions to its citizens and yet such a right constitutes in itself an ethical conviction that harbours the understanding that religion ‘is by definition a res privata, a mere attitude’.24 Domingo adds that:

 ‘As an essential expression of pluralism and a “precious asset” for believers and non-believers, a democratic constitutional model has to protect both transcendent and immanent religions and beliefs, with the only limit being imposed by public order.
 To regard religion only as an immanent phenomenon [as Dworkin does] is a negative way to protect religious freedom; it protects only a part of religion, not religion in its fullness.
 This unjustified reductionism, which could be called the tyranny of legal secularism, would impose a unique secular religion.
 On its face, it seems to be broader and more open, because it is presented as such, as a good alternative to the very narrow, old-fashioned view of religious freedom.
-But on inspection, it is narrower than the previous view insofar as it excludes any openness to transcendence and any consideration of God as a source of morality.’Domingo 2013:388.
-Domingo adds that: ‘Dworkin absolutizes a reductive and rationalistic model of freedom of religion, meticulously avoiding any transcendent meaning and underestimating any idea of God.
-This theoretical strategy, rather than fairly protecting religious freedom, gives rise to a model of uniform liberal political society in which the principles of pluralism and self-determination are not sufficiently respected, at least in their social dimension,’ ibid., 391 (emphasis added).
+But on inspection, it is narrower than the previous view insofar as it excludes any openness to transcendence and any consideration of God as a source of morality.’25

 In the above, we see that Carter and Domingo proffer essential concerns regarding Dworkin’s approach, an approach that hampers the furtherance of true diversity in democratic societies.
 The inclusion of passive forms of religious expression in public spaces is another case in point.
 According to Dworkin, ‘official displays of the insignia of organized religions on courthouse walls or public streets are condemned by “ethical independence” unless these have genuinely been drained of all but ecumenical cultural significance’.
-The reason for condemning the inclusion of ‘official displays of the insignia of organized religions on courthouse walls or public streets’, says Dworkin, is that ‘otherwise such displays use state funds or property to celebrate one godly religion …’RwG 138.
-In this regard, the absence of freedom of religion as a special right, as proposed by Dworkin, bolsters the argument for excluding the display of the Ten Commandments from a courtroom wall.
+The reason for condemning the inclusion of ‘official displays of the insignia of organized religions on courthouse walls or public streets’, says Dworkin, is that ‘otherwise such displays use state funds or property to celebrate one godly religion …’26 In this regard, the absence of freedom of religion as a special right, as proposed by Dworkin, bolsters the argument for excluding the display of the Ten Commandments from a courtroom wall.
 How conducive is such an approach for the furtherance of diversity in a democratic society?
 It is argued that public spaces should be allowed to ‘celebrate one godly religion’ on condition that such an allowance is not made to the exclusion of the celebration of non-religious or other religious passive forms of expression.
 The public sphere in democratic societies should be accommodative towards the whole of the spectrum of beliefs, whether religious or non-religious.
 Rather this than ascribing towards an absolute (or even substantive) exclusion of passive forms of expressions related to religious beliefs.
 The essential dimensions of the unity of the person as explained by Domingo namely, the individual, social and transcendent dimensions; also understood against the protection of human dignity, necessitates the inclusion of passive forms of religious expression in the public sphere.
 Consequently, freedom of religion is protected, and diversity is celebrated.
 This does not negate the inclusion of passive non-religious forms of expression in the public sphere and it is for church leaders and civil society to set the ball rolling regarding the placement of such forms of expression in public spaces.

 The removal of religious symbols from a courthouse wall, for example, can be viewed as introducing an empty morality that is naturally exclusive to other moral views and, therefore, cannot be neutral.
-A naked wall has a non-religious connotation in that such a wall explicitly excludes, for example, the beliefs of Christians or Muslims.Support of this understanding is found in Justice Bonello’s concurring judgment in Lautsi and Others v.
-Italy [European Court of Human Rights (Grand Chamber), 30814/06 (GC), 18 March 2011)], which dealt with whether ‘crucifixes’ may be displayed on the walls of public schools in Italy.
-According to Justice Bonello, the removal of crucifixes from the walls of Italian public schools would not be a means to ensure neutrality in the classroom.
-Instead, such a removal would impose a ‘crucifix-hostile philosophy over the crucifix-receptive philosophy’, par.
-3.6.
-According to Joseph Weiler, a naked wall is not empty of belief expressions, since it is ‘open to accommodate and endorse’ non-religious beliefs to the apparent exclusion of religious beliefs.J.H.
-Weiler, ‘Lautsi: A Reply’ (2013) 11(1), International Journal of Constitutional Law, 230.
-With special relevance to democracies that naturally are inseparably connected to the furtherance of diversity, enforcing a blanket exclusion of passive forms of religious expression in public spaces (and hereby having a naked wall) is anything but neutral; rather such exclusion denotes an approach (or view of the truth) in opposition to anything religious and consequently being paradoxical to the tenets of democratic ideals themselves, such as the furtherance of plurality.
+A naked wall has a non-religious connotation in that such a wall explicitly excludes, for example, the beliefs of Christians or Muslims.27 According to Joseph Weiler, a naked wall is not empty of belief expressions, since it is ‘open to accommodate and endorse’ non-religious beliefs to the apparent exclusion of religious beliefs.28 With special relevance to democracies that naturally are inseparably connected to the furtherance of diversity, enforcing a blanket exclusion of passive forms of religious expression in public spaces (and hereby having a naked wall) is anything but neutral; rather such exclusion denotes an approach (or view of the truth) in opposition to anything religious and consequently being paradoxical to the tenets of democratic ideals themselves, such as the furtherance of plurality.
 This is why the judgment in Lautsi and Others v.
-ItalyEuropean Court of Human Rights (Grand Chamber), 30814/06 (GC), 18 March 2011. is supported in that if the removal of crucifixes from the classroom walls of public schools in Italy were to be an order of the said Court then this would surely have comprised an averse approach (or view of the truth) towards religious freedoms.
+Italy29 is supported in that if the removal of crucifixes from the classroom walls of public schools in Italy were to be an order of the said Court then this would surely have comprised an averse approach (or view of the truth) towards religious freedoms.
 Having said this, it is argued that if there were to be convincing and well-supported calls for the inclusion of other orthodox religious or non-religious forms of expression (together with that of the crucifixes) on the walls of such classrooms in Italian public schools, then such calls should be accommodated to fulfill the expectations of tolerance and diversity (and this irrespective of the dominant Catholic ethos in Italy).
 In other words, the concern here is the enforcement of ‘nakedness’ in public spaces rather than the cultivation of inclusivity in democratic societies.
-In addition, as Stephen Carter points out, Dworkin is surprisingly silent on the presence of non-religious or ‘secular’ symbols that might violate the general right to ethical independence.Carter, ‘The Challenge of Belief’, 1221.
-This also takes into consideration Dworkin’s referral to the American judiciary, which confirmed that ‘secular humanism’ should be viewed as a religion.
-See RwG 4-5.
-Many forms of passive expression might initially seem to be non-supportive of a belief, yet on deeper reflection bring about the realisation that some or other foundational belief is represented.
-An example in this regard would be a plaque against a courthouse wall, expressing the doctrinal tenets of ‘liberty (liberté), equality (égalité) and fraternity (fraternité)’, ideological tenets emanating from the French Revolution (popularly accepted as foundational to humanist ideologies).Here the comment by Joseph Weiler is apt, namely ‘displaying in the classroom the portraits of “heroes” of the secular State (in other words, “purely” cultural symbols) also does not comply with the broad interpretation of State neutrality (according to which the space must be free from religious symbols).
-Why is it more neutral to hang Voltaire’s portrait on the wall promoting the ideals of “liberty, equality, and fraternity” than to display the crucifix?
-Why does it not violate the principle of neutrality if other ideological symbols (such as the universally used peace sign) are displayed instead of religious ones?’, cited in András Koltay, ‘Europe and the Sign of the Crucifix: On the Fundamental Questions of the Lautsi and Others v.
-Italy Case’, 355-382 in Jeroen Temperman (ed.), The Lautsi Papers: Multidisciplinary Reflections on Religious Symbols in the Public School Classroom (Leiden & Boston: Martinus Nijhoff Publishers, 2012), 367.
-Joseph Weiler comments that:
+In addition, as Stephen Carter points out, Dworkin is surprisingly silent on the presence of non-religious or ‘secular’ symbols that might violate the general right to ethical independence.30 Many forms of passive expression might initially seem to be non-supportive of a belief, yet on deeper reflection bring about the realisation that some or other foundational belief is represented.
+An example in this regard would be a plaque against a courthouse wall, expressing the doctrinal tenets of ‘liberty (liberté), equality (égalité) and fraternity (fraternité)’, ideological tenets emanating from the French Revolution (popularly accepted as foundational to humanist ideologies).31 Joseph Weiler comments that:

 Bearing the above in mind, it is recommended that for example, the inclusion of the placing of the Ten Commandments against a courthouse wall be allowed, where such inclusion does not exclude other forms of expression such as, for example, a painting depicting the French Revolution and on which the humanist doctrine of liberty, equality and fraternity are inscribed.
 Such a generous and inclusive approach substantially overlaps with the idea of ‘open neutrality’.
 Stijn Smet explains this open neutrality as … principally allowing all (non-)religious convictions and their symbols in the public sphere.
 Since it is also premised on equality, the aim of neutrality – ensuring equal respect for the convictions of all citizens in a pluralistic democratic society – is maintained.
 Under open neutrality no particular (non-)religious view is favoured, nor disfavoured.
-At the same time, the conception of secularism based on open neutrality has the advantage that it takes everyone’s freedom to manifest his or her religion seriously.Stijn Smet, ‘Freedom of Religion v.
-Freedom from Religion: Putting Religious Dictates of Conscience (Back) on the Map’, 113-142 in Jeroen Temperman (ed.), The Lautsi Papers: Multidisciplinary Reflections on Religious Symbols in the Public School Classroom (Leiden & Boston: Martinus Nijhoff Publishers, 2012), 134 (emphasis added).
-In the words of Richard Duncan, ‘a naked public square, open to an abundance of secular displays but cleansed of all religious displays, may be neutral among religions – all of which are excluded from public culture – but is most certainly anything but neutral between religion and non-religion, between religious and nonreligious displays.
-In a pluralistic society, a neutral public culture should reflect not merely five hundred points of strictly secular light, but rather a thousand points of both religious and secular light’, Duncan, ‘Just Another Brick in the Wall: The Establishment Clause as a Heckler’s Veto’, 277-278.
-Also see ibid., 279.
+At the same time, the conception of secularism based on open neutrality has the advantage that it takes everyone’s freedom to manifest his or her religion seriously.34

 According to Iain Benson, what is required is:

 This also relates to the inclusion of passive forms of religious expression in the public sphere, such as in shopping malls, public schools and universities, parks, theatres, town and city halls as well as recreational venues.
 Such reconfiguration and re-understanding will come with its challenges, but such challenges far outweigh the marginalisation flowing from a restrictive approach towards religion, as demonstrated by Dworkin’s approach, and that runs contrary to the progression of diversity.
-Such progression of diversity is what John Inazu speaks of as acting as a unique counterweight to consensualist proposals that have arisen, with Inazu calling for embracement of a deep difference in both law and society.John Inazu, Confident Pluralism: Surviving and Thriving through Deep Difference (Chicago: Chicago University Press, 2016), 6-7.
-Inazu argues that the government has a responsibility toward protecting society against substantive harm, a harm that constitutes ‘violence and criminal activity’.Inazu, Confident Pluralism: Surviving and Thriving through Deep Difference, 48.
-This implies that practices potentially resulting in instability,Inazu, Confident Pluralism: Surviving and Thriving through Deep Difference, 52. disruptionInazu, Confident Pluralism: Surviving and Thriving through Deep Difference, 58. or offence,Inazu, Confident Pluralism: Surviving and Thriving through Deep Difference, 101. or practices that may lead to emotional, psychological or reputational injury (save practices constituting defamation or libel),Inazu, Confident Pluralism: Surviving and Thriving through Deep Difference, 95. should not serve as qualification for prohibiting certain practices – the practice needs to be substantively disadvantageous to merit limitation or prohibition.This slots in with William Marshall’s comment regarding American jurisprudence, namely that ‘the establishment clause claim that governmental use of a religious symbol improperly endorses religion is, at least in part, a claim that the religious symbol offends non-adherents to the favored religion’, William P. Marshall, ‘The Concept of Offensiveness in Establishment and Free Exercise Jurisprudence’ (1991) 66(2), Indiana Law Journal, 352 (emphasis added).
-In this regard, Marshall comments that neither ‘the establishment test nor its free exercise test, explicitly mentions offense as a relevant factor’, and yet says Marshall, ‘offensiveness’ has been inextricably connected by the US judiciary to both of these inquiries, ibid., 354.
-Marshall adds that it is difficult to define what precisely the meaning should be pertaining to the concept of ‘offense’, ibid., 353.
-Added to this, Marshall emphasises that there are many activities performed by the government that offend, and yet such activities enjoy acceptance, ibid., 358-359.
-In this regard, the following are presented as examples: decisions to invade another State; decisions to use fluoridated water or to trade with a State that substantively violates the human rights of its people; the funding of abortion; the erection of monuments dedicated to wars; and the incorporation by states in the US of the Confederate symbols in their flags and public buildings and dedications to the Unknown Child.
-All these offend sectors of the community, such as pacifists, pro-lifers or blacks, ibid.
-Also see ibid., 366.
-What Marshall calls for are elements of ‘tangible disability’ and not merely a psychological affront to constitute the limitation of a right (such as religious freedom), ibid., 366.
-Bearing this in mind, Marshall warns that a judiciary ‘that upholds intolerant responses to offensive stimuli will result in intolerance being legitimated as an appropriate means of response’, ibid., 375.
-Related to this, Marshall states that ‘religion clause jurisprudence should resist the temptation to still expression solely because it is provocative’, 376.
-Following this understanding, passive forms of religious expression in public spaces generally do not fuel violence or result in criminal activity and should, therefore, be included and tolerated in democratic societies.
+Such progression of diversity is what John Inazu speaks of as acting as a unique counterweight to consensualist proposals that have arisen, with Inazu calling for embracement of a deep difference in both law and society.36 Inazu argues that the government has a responsibility toward protecting society against substantive harm, a harm that constitutes ‘violence and criminal activity’.37 This implies that practices potentially resulting in instability,38 disruption39 or offence,40 or practices that may lead to emotional, psychological or reputational injury (save practices constituting defamation or libel),41 should not serve as qualification for prohibiting certain practices – the practice needs to be substantively disadvantageous to merit limitation or prohibition.42 Following this understanding, passive forms of religious expression in public spaces generally do not fuel violence or result in criminal activity and should, therefore, be included and tolerated in democratic societies.
 This is part of the hallmark of what plurality (and, by implication, tolerance), an essential attribute of democracy, is all about.

 Dworkin’s argument for the limitation of religious freedom in the public sphere is symptomatic of an approach that substantively and unfairly relegates religion to the private sphere.
 This is of relevance regarding the inclusion of passive forms of religious expression in the public sphere.
 The inclusion of passive forms of religious expression in the public sphere has everything to do with a society that prides itself on diversity and freedom.
-Public spaces in democratic (and by implication, plural) societiesThe author is well aware of the different types of relationships there are pertaining to ‘religion and the state’ when looking at the plethora of constitutional democracies around the world.
-In this regard, there are democracies classified as for example, secular whilst others are classified as non-secular, and sometimes there may even be contrasting views on whether a specific democratic nation is secular or non-secular.
-Dworkin for example, refers to religious nations that tolerate the non-religious and secular nations that tolerate religion, see Dworkin, Is Democracy Possible Here?
-Principles for a new political debate, 55-57.
-Democratic societies, for purposes of this article, denote those democratic nations where the Rule of Law is supreme and consequently where aspirations towards higher levels of diversity are implied. are expected to reflect the beauty of the multiplicity of divergent (and overlapping) belief-driven interests, including those of the religious and, therefore, applies to the inclusion of passive forms of religious expression as well.
+Public spaces in democratic (and by implication, plural) societies43 are expected to reflect the beauty of the multiplicity of divergent (and overlapping) belief-driven interests, including those of the religious and, therefore, applies to the inclusion of passive forms of religious expression as well.
 Deeper forms of diversity are required to further the democratic project, and this especially pertains to the protection of the right to freedom of religion in the public sphere.
 This article has argued for the inclusion of passive forms of religious expression in public spaces which in turn serves as a good example of instances where the furtherance of diversity can be accomplished even though this may be difficult and uncomfortable at times.

 Benson, I.T., ‘An Associational Framework for the Reconciliation of Competing Rights Claims Involving the Freedom of Religion’ (Unpublished PhD thesis, University of the Witwatersrand, 2013).